allenai/spv2/README.md

 ### Kubernetes

 SPv2 does most of its processing in Kubernetes, under the `spv2-prod` namespace.
-Kubernetes schedules a cronjon that runs daily.
+Kubernetes schedules a cronjob that runs daily.
 Roughly speaking, the cron job processes all the papers that are marked as "Scheduled" in the Task DB, until they are either "Done" or "Failed".
 Details about this job are below.